 What is RDAP?

-Prison employees involved with RDAP are highly trained and are trained on a continuous basis as new theories and treatment tactics are developed world-wide.
-The treatment program includes not just education about the ways to prevent relapse, but also involves job training, mental and physical health education and treatment, and familiarization with adjusting to a healthy, crime and drug free lifestyle.
-In short, the RDAP’s goal is to return inmates to society in as good a position as possible so that the inmate will have the basic positive skills necessary to enable them adjust to their re-entry into society smoothly and successfully.
+Prison employees involved with Residential Drug Abuse Program (RDAP) are highly trained and are trained continuously as new theories and treatment tactics are developed worldwide.
+The treatment program includes education about preventing relapse, job training, mental and physical health education and treatment, and familiarization with adjusting to a healthy, crime and drug-free lifestyle.
+In short, the RDAP’s goal is to return inmates to society in as good a position as possible so that they will have the basic positive skills necessary to adjust to their re-entry into society smoothly and successfully.

-Studies have shown that the all-volunteer RDAP has produced excellent results in line with their goals.
-The 500-hour, 9-month, 3.5-hour-per-day program is available to inmates who will be in prison for at least that long.
-In addition to learning valuable, perhaps life-saving skills, the inmates in RDAP who successfully graduate from the program are given a 1-year reduction in their sentences.
+Studies have shown that the all-volunteer Residential Drug Abuse Program (RDAP) has produced excellent results in line with its goals.
+The 500-hour, 9-month, 3.5-hour-per-day program is available to inmates in prison for at least that long.
+In addition to learning valuable, perhaps life-saving skills, some inmates in RDAP who successfully graduate from the program are given a 1-year reduction in their sentences.

-The third stage of RDAP is after the inmate has been released to a half-way house or confined to a private home.
-This stage is known as the Transitional Drug Abuse Treatment (TDAT) stage.
-During this stage, the released inmate will attend group therapy sessions which groups normally are composed of other RDAP graduates.
+The third stage of the Residential Drug Abuse Program (RDAP) is after the inmate has been released to a halfway house or confined to a private home.
+This stage is known as the Transitional Drug Abuse Treatment (TDAT).
+During this stage, the released inmate will attend group therapy sessions in which groups typically are composed of other RDAP graduates.

 How Does an Inmate Get Into RDAP?